 California’s prompt payment laws are a good example of this.
 On California private projects, owners must pay general contractors within 30 days of receiving an invoice, and general contractors must pay subcontractors within 7 days.
 On California public university projects, however, owners have 39 days to make payment after receiving an invoice, and on public utility projects, general contractors have 21 days to pay subcontractors.

-These nuances are commonplace, and so the first step is to examine the prompt payment laws and determine exactly which payment requirements apply to a project.
+These nuances are commonplace, and so the first step is to examine the prompt payment laws in your specific state, and determine exactly which payment requirements apply to a project.

-It is important to note that this formal demand may or may not be required.
+A formal demand may or may not be required.
+In some states, contractors can only file a prompt payment claim if they have proof of a request or demand for payment.
+Others don’t require it.
 Nevertheless, it’s always a good idea to send the demand.
 Sending the demand covers your bases in the event a notification was required, and otherwise, the notification will pressure the party to make payment and will clearly indicate your intention to seek fees and penalties.

 - Indicate that you seek remedies under the prompt payment statutes, and identify the statute